FraPochetti/visual-llms/README.md

 ### Writing Good Prompts

-**For Image Generation (Imagen 4 or Nano Banana):**
+**For Image Generation (Imagen 4 Ultra or Nano Banana):**
 - Be specific: *"A photorealistic portrait of a cat with blue eyes, studio lighting, bokeh background"*
 - Include style: *"in the style of Van Gogh"* or *"minimalist modern design"*
 - Specify details: lighting, mood, composition, colors
-- Imagen 4 excels at: Architecture, landscapes, portraits, product photography
+- Imagen 4 Ultra excels at: Architecture, landscapes, portraits, product photography with superior detail

 **For Image Editing (Nano Banana only):**
 - Be clear and direct: *"Change the shirt color to red"*